nejimonraveendran/Audio-Spectrum-Analyzer-Display/RpiSpectrumAnalyzer/README.md

 ## Connecting Bluetooth Audio Devices
 If you want to visualize Bluetooth audio from another device such as your phone, first you need to pair the device with the Pi.
 This can be done directly from Pi's desktop or via command line.
-If you want to do it via command line (e.g., SSH Terminal), use the following method to pair a new device.
+If you want to do it via command line (e.g., SSH Terminal), use the following method to pair the new device:

 First of all, issue the command and press Enter:
 ```